Our Beautiful girls Daenerys and Catelyn are both due to have F1 Bernedoodle litters on their next heat.

 Purebreds may be the preferred choice for people who want predictability.

-A Well-bred Berner is very similar to the next: sweet, loving, and calm.
-One well-bred Poodle is also very similar to the next: playful, intelligent and goofy.
+A Well-bred Bernese is very similar to the next: sweet, loving, and gentle well-bred Poodle is also very similar to the next: playful, intelligent and goofy.

-Notice that I emphasize “well-bred.”
-Like so many purebreds, Bernese and Poodles have been highly inbred over the past century.
+I emphasise “well-bred.”
+Like so many purebreds, Bernese and Poodles have been highly inbred over the years.

 This has led not only to health problems, but also temperament issues.
-Poorly bred Berners may be extremely stubborn and skittish.
+Poorly bred Bernese may be extremely stubborn and skittish.
 Poorly bred Poodles may be hyper and neurotic.

 It is incredibly difficult to find healthy Bernese and Poodles with calm temperaments.

-If as breeders we do our job well in selecting the right parents, crossing purebred dogs of different breeds results in puppies that are healthier than either of their parents.
+If as breeders we do our job well in selecting the right parents, crossing purebred dogs of different breeds will result in puppies that are healthier than either of their parents.

 This is because the two breeds are generally prone to different genetic problems.